Sh1n0e/HomeLab/README.md

 08/07/25:
 - Using Tailscale as a VPN, I can now access my home server services from anywhere so long as I am connected to it.

+08/12/25:
+- Created Nginx-proxy manager with DuckDNS to create SSL certificates as well as creating proxy hosts so that now within the internal network, or when connected to a VPN, I can enter a domain name rather than the IP address or hostname of my Raspberry Pi.